unisonweb/unison/unison-src/transcripts/bug-strange-closure.output.md

       Unison definitions can be included in docs.
 For instance:

-          structural type Optional a = Some a | None
+          structural type Optional a = None | Some a

+          sqr : Nat -> Nat
           sqr x =
             use Nat *
             x * x

       Some rendering targets also support folded source:

-          structural type Optional a = Some a | None
+          structural type Optional a = None | Some a

+          sqr : Nat -> Nat
           sqr x =
             use Nat *
             x * x